What Qualifications Are Needed to Be a Procurement Manager?

 What Skills Do Procurement Managers Need?

 The job of the procurement manager has become increasingly complex over time.
 Technology’s development has played a role in this.
 However, business practices have changed significantly and contributed significantly.
-These days, businesses outsource everything, including contract manufacturing.
+These days, businesses often outsource various tasks, including contract manufacturing.
 They concentrate more and more on their core skills.

 As a result, procurement managers have a growing responsibility to play throughout the whole value chain of the business.
-Therefore, the modern procurement manager’s role is more than a support function.
+Therefore, the modern procurement manager’s role extends beyond a support function.
 The position is now central to the company’s overall strategy.

 Photo by Stephen Leonardi on Unsplash